 Rose family (Rosaceae)

-Cultivation: This small tree adapts to full or partial sun, moist to dry-mesic conditions, and soil containing loam, clay-loam, or sand.
-The pH of the soil can be acid to alkaline.
+Cultivation: This tree adapts to full or partial sun, moist to dry-mesic conditions, and soil containing loam, clay-loam, or sandy loam.
+The pH of the soil can be acidic to alkaline.
 Winter cold is tolerated to Zone 5.
 The Callery Pear is fast-growing, but rather short-lived (30-50 years); its branches are prone to ice and storm damage.

 Range & Habitat: So far, the Callery Pear has naturalized in DuPage and Champaign counties in Illinois (see Distribution Map).
 It seems likely that this species will continue to spread in the state; some ecologists think it is potentially invasive, as the wild trees produce abundant fruits with fertile seeds.
 So far, this tree has been found in various disturbed habitats, including degraded open woodlands, woodland borders, thickets, fence rows, and fallow fields.
 This habitat information has been compiled from several states in the eastern half of the United States, where the Callery Pear has naturalized.
 This tree is widely cultivated as an ornamental landscape plant and about 20 cultivars are available.
 While some cultivars are self-sterile, cross-pollination across cultivars can produce trees with fertile fruit.
 The Callery Pear is native to East Asia.

 Faunal Associations: The fruit is eaten by songbirds, including the Robin, Starling, Cardinal, and Northern Mockingbird.
 These birds distribute the seeds to new locations.